Drill-Dev/DrillDev/README.md

 That's why we're creating DrillDev.

-DrillDev is an open source project which aims to provide a way to practice and prove your software development skills.
+DrillDev is an project which aims to provide a way to practice and prove your software development skills.
 We're still in very early stages of development, and we're welcome to inviting new members on the team who are passionate about giving software development the same level of treatment as other aspects of computer science.
 If you're interested, feel free to send us an email at contact@drilldev.com!

 Happy drilling!